go-qamel/qamel-hn/README.md

 Before building this app, make sure `qamel` has been [installed](https://github.com/RadhiFadlillah/qamel/wiki/Installation) on your system.
 If it's already installed, do following steps :

-- Clone or download this repository to your `$GOPATH/qamel-hn`
+- Clone or download this repository to your local directory
-- Open the directory from terminal: `cd $GOPATH/qamel-hn`
+- Open the directory from terminal
-- Fetch all dependencies: `go get -d ./...`
 - Build the app: `qamel build`

 ### Licenses